 synchronizednot yet implemented.

 A Java compiler converts a Java file into Bytecode which is stored in a class file.
 A class file represents the original program in a compact binary form and could be interpreted by a JVM.
 Our deep compiler translates this Bytecode directly into target machine code.
-To optimize for speed and code size and to make use of register based architecture - such as the Power-PC - we transform the Bytecode in a first step into Static Single Assignment Form (SSA).
+To optimize for speed and code size and to make use of register based architecture - such as the Power-PC or ARM microarchitecture - we transform the Bytecode in a first step into Static Single Assignment Form (SSA).
 This form is simple and platform independent and can be used for various optimizations.
 In a second step registers are allocated and code is generated